sairam/gitnotify/README.md

 1. The `config.yml` file containing the settings

 ## TODO
-1. Add text output for email
+1. Validate repo name from server side and autofill default branch name
 1. Host on separate instance (install Caddy w/ https and configure server)
-1. Validate repo name from server side and autofill default branch name
 1. Add LICENSE to repository
 1. Log when adding a repository from the UI fails